 Finnegan’s makes the extraordinarily bold statement that they are the ONLY Irish owned pub in all of Rome and Florence

 .
 Whether or not this is true, they show football, so ultimately it doesn’t really matter, does it?
-A stone’s throw from the Colosseum
+Being just a stone’s throw from the Colosseum

-, Finnegan’s is a little slice of Ireland in Rome
+makes this one of the most interesting places to watch football in Rome.
+Finnegan’s is a little slice of Ireland in Rome,

-.
-Here, you can catch all the premier league and champions league games
+you can watch the premier league and champions league games

 and for the yanks out there, American football too